tomxp411/opcode-table-maker/CSV/Details65C816.md

 ### PLD
 Pull Direct Page Register

-This sets the Direct Page address based on the value on the stack.
-You will commonly set the Direct Page through a PEA/PLD or PHX/PLX combo.
+This pulls a word from the stack and loads it into the Direct Page register.

+That value can be placed on the stack in several ways, such as PHA, PHX, or PEA.

 ### PLP
 Pull Prgram Status Byte (flags)